Open Search

 America’s education system is continually in need of leaders equipped with the right knowledge and skills to effect change.
 From increased classroom size and decreased funding to high-stakes testing and a growing need for technology in the classroom, today’s educators face many – and often have to do so with fewer resources at their disposal.
 Working at the ground level can be a great way to make an impact.
 Teachers get to work one-on-one with students, allowing them the opportunity to make a difference in individual lives.
 But for some educators, the right career path – and the best way to implement change – is through executive leadership in system-level roles.

 If you’re an educator looking to move into educational leadership or high-level administration, going back for your doctorate could be the right move.
 Earning a doctorate in education can help open careers at the top level of the education industry.
 You might be out of the classroom, but the possibility to impact education is greater than ever.
-With a doctorate you can help develop policy, set curriculum and even conduct research that can help further education in this country.
+With an education leadership doctorate you can help develop education policy, set curriculum and even conduct research that can help further education in this country.

 Of course, going back for an advanced degree is a big decision – and one that may require a commitment of both time and money.
 If you’re considering going back to school for your doctorate, let us help you gather the facts and explore the career possibilities before you decide.